agilepro/epiconsciousness/docs/Religion/Apologetics/irreducible-complexity.md

 # Irreducible Complexity Trick

+One trick the Christian apologists use is to describe the evolution in a way that makes it seem like a human constructing a car (or something).  humans design parts to fit together with other parts.
+The fully completed parts and then assembled into the car.
+But nature does not construct animals this way.
+Not individuals, and species.
+The hapless follower is then duped into believing that evolution can't work, because it can't work the way the humans construct things.

 ## Evolution of the Eye

 The evolution of the eye is one of the best understood evolutions of complex organs.
 This is because eyes have evolved several times, and twice the process took a similar path and produced similar results.
 Yes, cephalopods have better eyes than vertebrates because they don't have our blind spot,  but we both ended up with fluid filled eyes with most of the same parts.